-Azure, AWS, and GCP are compatible only with the Citrix Virtual Apps and Desktops service.
-GCP and bare metal servers are not supported when MCS is used to create virtual machines.
+Azure, AWS, and GCP are compatible only with the Citrix Virtual Apps and DesktopsTM service.
+Bare metal servers are not supported when MCS is used to create virtual machines.

 Active Directory integration packages

 The Linux VDA supports the following Active Directory integration packages or products: